RetroPie/RetroPie-Docs/docs/Input-Lag.md

 ## Set TV to 'GAME MODE'
 Almost every HDTV or monitor will have a way of setting any given AV channel to a special mode that cuts out all non-essential post-processing, ensuring the lowest possible response time.
 This mode is generally called 'GAME MODE', and can be activated by switching to the AV channel used for RetroPie, and searching in the display or picture options for such an option.

+## HDMI source
+Certain models of older Vizio TVs (and possibly others) may exhibit input lag after switching over to the Raspberry Pi from a different HDMI source.
+Users have discovered that if the TV's HDMI input for the Pi is already selected/activated when the TV is powered on (as opposed to a Blu-ray player, game console, etc.), this input lag can be avoided.[source](https://retropie.org.uk/forum/topic/8552/psa-possible-source-of-controller-input-lag)

 ## Use wired controllers
 Whilst wireless controllers are a brilliant innovation, they can add further delay.
 Some users report having less input lag using a bluetooth dongle rather than the Raspberry Pi 3's onboard bluetooth.